 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Can you grill broccoli?
 You absolutely can — and it’s delicious!
-This grilled broccoli recipe adds the best smoky, savory flavor to one of my favorite vegetables — and it comes together FAST (almost as fast as grilled asparagus!).
+This grilled broccoli recipe adds the best smoky, savory flavor to one of my favorite vegetables — and it comes together FAST (almost as fast as grilled asparagus and grilled zucchini!).
 Once you master cooking broccoli on the grill, it’s even easier to prep your mains and sides in one place.
 This guide will show you how to grill broccoli to make it tender and flavorful, plus how to enjoy your favorite grilled foods stress-free.

-Why You’ll Love Grilling Broccoli
+Grilled Broccoli Recipe: Why You’ll Love It

 - Earthy and smoky grilled flavor

 - Quick and easy to make

 - 2 ways to cook: directly on the grill or in foil